 APS can also be called in for self-neglect, mental health concerns, or self-harm.
 They investigate claims of suspected abuse and complaints against a facility.

-Development of Adult Protective Services
+History and Development of Adult Protective Services

-According to the National Adult Protective Services Association (NAPSA), over the past several decades, APS agencies have developed from the ground up.
+According to the National Adult Protective Services Association (NAPSA), APS agencies have developed from the ground up over the past several decades.
 They first emerged at the state and local levels and only recently received greater support from the federal government.

 What Services Do APS Agencies Provide?

 Upon receiving a report of abuse involving an older or vulnerable adult, APS agencies typically provide the following services: